 Beyond Voice: Payment Links

-DTMF is the primary payment capture method during voice calls, but Shuttle also supports payment links — and for some Retell use cases, they're the better option.
+The secure PCI capture at the point of payment is the primary method during voice calls, but Shuttle also supports payment links, and for some Retell use cases, they are the better option.

 During a Retell call, your agent can tell the customer: "I've just sent a secure payment link to your mobile."
 Shuttle generates a hosted checkout page and delivers it via SMS.
 The customer taps the link, enters their card details on the secure page, and completes the payment.
-The result is returned to your agent in real time.
+The result is returned to your application.

 Payment links are useful for:

-• Accessibility — Customers who find DTMF keypad entry difficult can use the visual checkout instead
+Accessibility: Customers who find keypad entry difficult can use the visual checkout instead

 Both methods use the same Shuttle infrastructure and PCI-compliant environment.
 Your application logic decides which method to use based on context.